Doctor Who Relocated to UK Shares Amount She Was Earning in Nigeria, Laments Huge Difference

 - The lady's salary comparison between Nigeria and the UK sparked mixed reactions on social media

-A Nigerian medical doctor based in the UK has opened up with a salary comparison between what she earns back home and abroad.
+A Nigerian medical doctor based in the UK has opened up about the salary difference between what she earns back home and abroad.

-Taking to her TikTok page, the medical doctor, identified as @lifewithmoneeka, shared what she had to go through being a doctor in Nigeria.
+Taking to her TikTok page, the medical doctor, identified as @lifewithmoneeka, shared what she had to go through as a doctor in Nigeria.

 Source: TikTok